 By mid-April 2014, 9,879 Nebraska exchange applicants had enrolled in Medicaid or CHIP.
 They were already eligible based on the pre-2014 enrollment guidelines, but may not have known that Medicaid was available to them.

 But from the fall of 2013 through July 2016, total net enrollment in Nebraska’s Medicaid program actually declined by 9,764 people, which amounted to a decrease of 4 percent.
 By the end of 2017, however, enrollment was back to nearly where it had been in 2013, with only 2,279 fewer enrollees in Medicaid/CHIP — a decrease of 1 percent since late 2013.
-Nebraska, Oklahoma, and Wyoming are the only states where Medicaid/CHIP enrollment declined between 2013 and the end of 2017.
+And by August 203.
+And by August 2018, enrollment in Nebraska Medicaid/CHIP was slightly higher than it had been in 2013, with a net increase of 402 people.
+Oklahoma, and Wyoming are the only states where net Medicaid/CHIP enrollment is lower as of August 2018 than it was in late 2013.

 As of 2013, nearly 76 percent of Nebraska’s Medicaid enrollees were in managed care programs run by Aetna, AmeriHealth, and UnitedHealthcare.
 The state overhauled its Medicaid managed care system in 2016, and managed care contract bids were submitted by six carriers in early January.